nickib223/nicki-barrett-portfolio/README.md

 https://www.w3schools.com/css/css_positioning.asp - <!-- helped me with understanding what each positioning term means and what its use is -->
 https://www.browserstack.com/guide/position-text-over-image-using-css - <!-- helped me figure out how to affix text to my responsive images -->
 https://stackoverflow.com/questions/21055105/how-to-position-image-caption-over-and-within-a-responsive-image - <!-- helped me figure out how to affix text to my responsive images -->
+https://stackoverflow.com/questions/47976439/unable-to-remove-white-space-from-right-in-responsive-design-html-css - <!--helped me fix a bug with the responsiveness of the viewport.
+There was white space on the right side when the viewport was <600px.
+I used the suggested code for overflow-x on line 6>
+https://blog.hubspot.com/website/center-text-in-css - <!-- used in univeral * selector -->

 ## License